ParvezMia/CSE366_4_2020-3-60-073/Assignment 1/README.md

 ## Running Simulation:
-To run the simulation, Google colab or Jupyter Notebook can be used and open the file 'assign1_cse366.ipynb'
+To run the simulation, Google colab or Jupyter Notebook can be used.